 Surrounding Edmonton’s Downtown are older urban neighbourhoods including Oliver, Westmount, Glenora, Boyle Street, McCauly, Bonnie Doon, Cloverdale, Parkdale and Riverdale.
 Each of these communities has its own unique personality, from Oliver’s high-density high-rise apartments and condominiums to the Scottish mansions of Glenora and the older, character homes in Westmount and Riverdale.

 Across the river from Downtown Edmonton is Strathcona, considered by many to be the trendiest and most vibrant area of the city.
-Home to the popular and bustling Whyte Avenue which offers some of the city’s best nightlife, Strathcona is a major cultural hotspot, hosting festivals throughout the year and id set apart by its many locally owned and operated restaurants, cafes, businesses and boutiques.
+Home to the popular and bustling Whyte Avenue which offers some of the city’s best nightlife, Strathcona is a major cultural hot spot, hosting festivals throughout the year and is set apart by its many locally owned and operated restaurants, cafes, businesses and boutiques.
 Nearby is the French-Canadian inspired neighbourhood of Garneau and the main campus of the University of Alberta.

 Beyond this urban core can be found the more mature suburban areas of Edmonton, including Rundle Heights, Sherbrooke, Allendale and Empire Park among dozens of others.
 These higher density suburbs offer a variety of housing choices including single family homes, townhouse complexes and walk-up apartments and condominiums.